ZakharEl/portfolio/examples/sql-final.md

     1. CG01, Coyote, Charcoal

     2. BG01, Blaze, Gas

-At the end of this document you will find an **Answer Section**.
-For the remaining steps, you will need to take a snippet of your **Results** and paste them in the table in the column just to the right of the appropriate number.
-If the list is too long to show all the results (for example, if you can only see 11 fields and there are 20) then just take a snippet of the portion that you can see.
-You do NOT need to scroll down to take another snippet.

 7. Run the **SELECT \* FROM Grills;** command to verify that the table and values are correct.